manvirag/tech_learning_tinkering/golang/lld/problems/readme.md

 Above would work if no code , but when need running code.

-1. controller -> usecases -> repository -> types
+1. controller ( write in main.go and say will go in controller ) -> usecases -> models + modelsrepo in single file.
+In actual model will contain repo and repo will be different directory .
 2. No need to create controller , write all these in main.go
-3. write usecases and repository.
-4. type is optional , else create type + interface.